Chart Color Schemes

 Redbank lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Redbank's (Qld) population is estimated at around 3,560 as of Nov 2025.
-This reflects an increase of 629 people (21.5%) since the 2021 Census, which reported a population of 2,931 people.
-The change is inferred from the resident population of 3,451 estimated by AreaSearch following examination of the latest Effective Regional Population data release by the ABS in June 2024 and an additional 77 validated new addresses since the Census date.
-This level of population equates to a density ratio of 427 persons per square kilometer, providing significant space per person and potential room for further development.
-Redbank's growth since the 2021 census exceeded the national average (8.9%), along with the state, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 63.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Redbank's estimated population as of Nov 2025 is around 3,563 people.
+This reflects an increase of 632 people (21.6%) since the 2021 Census which reported a population of 2,931 people.
+The change is inferred from the resident population of 3,399 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 77 validated new addresses since the Census date.
+This level of population equates to a density ratio of 428 persons per square kilometer.
+Redbank's growth exceeded the national average (9.7%) and state average, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 63.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population